 The Champs-Élysées area is home to the famous Guerlain Parfumerie as well as several malls.
 Les Halles underground mall features cheap knock-offs and trendy wares.
-There are a number of fantastic flea markets near the city gates to explore, as well as open-air markets trading in fresh produce, flowers and clothing.
+There are several fantastic flea markets near the city gates to explore, as well as open-air markets trading in fresh produce, flowers and clothing.

 Eating out in Paris

-The French are famous for their food but if expats find that they get their fill of croissants and crème brûlée, they won't struggle to find restaurants offering international cuisines such as Chinese, Indian, Italian and Thai food.
+The French are famous for their food, but those expats who've had their fill of croissants and crème brûlée won't struggle to find restaurants offering international cuisines such as Chinese, Indian, Italian and Thai.

 Outdoor activities in Paris

-With a culture as serious about its leisure time as the French, it is no wonder that Paris has plenty to offer those looking to spend the day outdoors.
+With a culture as serious about its leisure time as the French, it's no wonder that Paris has plenty to offer those looking to spend the day outdoors.
 The city’s climate is highly seasonal, though, so the outdoor activities available often depend on the time of year.

-Paris is home to a number of parks in which expats can enjoy leisurely strolls throughout the year.
-Parc de la Villette is a particular favourite, as throughout the summer months a large screen is put up in front of which anyone can relax and watch classic films.
+Paris is home to many parks in which expats can enjoy leisurely strolls throughout the year.
+Parc de la Villette is a particular favourite, as throughout the summer months a large screen is put up for Parisians to relax and watch classic films.
 The selection usually includes English as well as French cinema, and a screening can be a great place to enjoy a picnic.
-While open-air movies are not available in Paris during the winter, expats wanting to spend time outdoors during the frosty months can instead enjoy numerous ice-skating rinks around the city.
+While open-air movies aren't available in Paris during the winter, expats wanting to spend time outdoors during the frosty months can instead enjoy numerous ice-skating rinks around the city.